sohale/hemi-glossaries-public/oclif/oclif-observations.md

   5. `postrun`
   6. done.
   7. if command not found: `command_not_found`

-* The structure of a plugin is very similar to the structure of commands: both have `run()`.
-[See](https://github.com/oclif/plugin-update/tree/main/src).

 ### init hook
 * The `init` hook kof the `update` plugin,  Sets important config/values: